DavidMasila/alx-final_project/README.md

 The project is majorly Backend Oriented with focus on:

-* Creating Models with SQLALchemy
+* Creating Models with SQLALchemy and Postgresql
 * Adding Users to Databases
+* Performing CRUD on the Databases to display on pages
 * Creating View Routes
-* Creating Blueprints with flak
+* Creating Blueprints with flask
 * Authenticating and Authorizing users
+* Protecting Pages

 ## Improvements Needed